daslef/ithub-itday-april-refine/tutorial/essentials/tables/index.md

     if (filters && filters.length > 0) {
       filters.forEach((filter) => {
         if ("field" in filter && filter.operator === "eq") {
-          // Our fake API supports "eq" operator by simply appending the field name and value to the query string. params.append(filter.field, filter.value);
+          params.append(filter.field, filter.value);
         }
       });